ndrnmnk/DeadRTSP/README.md

 Most RTSP servers fail to support older feature phones.
 DeadRTSP was built from scratch to stream video to legacy devices — tested with a Nokia N85.

-### Contributing
-Pull requests, suggestions and reported issues are welcome.
-If it helps your weird device stream video, even better.

 ### Footage